Kyrixen/TinyBlox/README.md

 - The world uses layered TileStacks for pseudo-3D topology rendering.
 - Textures use a 16x16 pixel-art style.
+- Some systems currently use temporary or debug implementations.
 - Systems are still experimental and may evolve significantly.
 - Performance optimization is ongoing.
-- Some systems currently use temporary or debug implementations.
+- HTML build every release
+- Android maybe
+- iOS port?
+That would be cool, but I don't own a Mac series 3000.

 > [!IMPORTANT]
 >